carla-simulator/carla/Docs/measurements.md

 Non-player agents info
 ----------------------

+!!! important
+    Since version 0.8.0 the player vehicle is not sent in the list of non-player agents.

 To receive info of every non-player agent in the scene every frame you need to activate this option in the settings file sent by the client at the beginning of the episode.